 A characteristic, that many would argue, is well worth a few red finger tips.

 Oh and the greens!
-I know that I can’t be the only one guilty of throwing these delicious (and super nutritious) babies out from time to to time!
-BUT whenever take the time to clean them up and cook them I am never disappointed!!
+I know that I can’t be the only one guilty of throwing these delicious (and super nutritious) babies out from time to to time; but whenever I take the time to clean them up and cook them, I am never disappointed.

 If you’ve never tried beet greens, think something along the lines of Swiss Chard.
 They are earthy and once cooked soft and tender.
 I love adding a splash of apple cider vinegar to beet greens just to round them out a bit and give them a nice little pop!